dy1z/docs/content/docs/examples/amp4email.md

 You can easily get started with AMP for Email in Maizzle.

-For a syntax refresher, checkout [AMP by Example &nearr;](https://ampbyexample.com/amphtml-email/introduction/hello_world/)
+For a syntax refresher, checkout the [AMP Email docs](https://amp.dev/documentation/guides-and-tutorials/start/create_email/?format=email) or [AMP Email examples](https://amp.dev/documentation/examples/?format=email).

 ## Layout